Skip to main content

 Breeann joined Saprea as an Education Coordinator at the end of 2018.
 She holds a Bachelor of Arts degree in English literature with a minor in editing from Brigham Young University.
 Currently she works as a member of the Research and Program Development Team and a co-teacher for the Saprea Healing Webinar.
 She is also the author of Saprea's Reclaim Hope Workbook and co-author of Why Do I Still Feel This Way: Changing Your Relationship with the Trauma of Child Sexual Abuse.
 She has worked in publishing for seven years, first as a curriculum developer at Gibbs Smith Education and then as an editor at FranklinCovey.
 On the side she enjoys writing mediocre fiction, spoiling her nieces and nephews, and defending the sacredness of the Oxford comma.

-Saprea > Blog > All blogs > Online Sexual Harassment
+Saprea > Blog > All Blogs > 11 Factors That Increase the Risk of Child Sexual Abuse

 Share this blog on: